madSimonJ/madsimonj.github.io/blog/2019113/hackingcsharp_arrayadjust.md

 			</code>
 		</pre>

 			<p>We can take this a step further though, to make this even easier to read and work with.
-In  <a href="">Part Two</a> of this series, I'll look at creating fluent interfaces to slightly complicated functions like this.</p>
+In  <a href="http://www.thecodepainter.co.uk/blog/20191231/hackingcshap_fluentinterfaces">Part Two</a> of this series, I'll look at creating fluent interfaces to slightly complicated functions like this.</p>